 In the mood for more gardening reading and advice?
 Check out our newsletter for plant profiles, advice on everything from tools to fertiliser, and even some inspiration for the smallest garden.

-Are you fond of growing more Grevilleas?
-See o
+Are you fond of growing more grevilleas?
+See our list below for more cultivars to grow in your home.

 The low maintenance shrub doesn’t ask for much in terms of care, but will make a great feature or hedge, and of course the birds it attracts make a garden even lovelier.